ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

         ]
     }

-You need to change the pin-names above to actual pins, such as D0 and D1, according to your Mbed target.
-You may also need to define MDMRTS and MDMCTS pins if you have RTS/CTS connected on UART.
-If RTC/CTS are not connected on UART then define MDMRTS and MDMCTS to 'NC'.
+You need to change the pin names above to actual pins, such as D0 and D1, according to your Mbed target.
+You may also need to define MDMRTS and MDMCTS pins if you have RTS and CTS connected on UART.
+If RTC and CTS are not connected on UART, then define MDMRTS and MDMCTS as `NC`.

 ### Cellular APIs

 As an application developer, you should use and refer only to classes located under API folder.
-All the other classes have implementation details which are expected to change frequently.
+All the other classes have implementation details that are expected to change frequently.

 Cellular APIs are structured based on main functionalities:

-- `CellularContext` is the main interface for application.
-Used to connect to operators APN.
+- `CellularContext` is the main interface for the application.
+You can use it to connect to the operator's APN.
 - `CellularNetwork` for cellular network features, such as registering and attaching to a network.
 - `CellularPower` for cellular hosted module power control, such as enabling power save.
 - `CellularInformation` to read the cellular hosted module type and firmware version.
 - `CellularSIM` to enter the PIN code and other SIM management functions.
 - `CellularSMS` to read and write SMS messages.

-CellularContext class can be easily instantiated with `CellularContext::get_default_instance()` which opens `CellularDevice` and via device opens `CellularContext`.
-Opening `CellularContext` via `get_default_instance` uses default values from mbed_app.json.
+You can instantiate the CellularContext class with `CellularContext::get_default_instance()`, which opens `CellularDevice` and, through the device, opens `CellularContext`.
+Opening `CellularContext` through `get_default_instance` uses values from `mbed_app.json`.
-Default values are not defined by default and must be overridden in mbed_app.json if they are needed:
+These values are not defined by default, and you must override them in `mbed_app.json` if you need them:

 "target_overrides": {
         "*": {
             "nsapi.default-cellular-plmn": "\"12346\"",